-These soft, from scratch Chocolate Avocado Muffins are about to become your new favorite muffins!
-They are extra chocolatey thanks to the cocoa powder and chocolate chips and super rich from the mashed avocado in the batter!
+These soft, healthy avocado chocolate muffins are extra chocolatey thanks to the cocoa powder and chocolate chips.
+They are also super rich from the mashed avocado in the batter!

-- Cocoa Powder: I prefer dark cocoa powder here, but Dutch process or natural unsweetened cocoa powder also works.
+- Cocoa Powder: Dark cocoa, Dutch process or natural unsweetened cocoa powder works.

 - Salt: Salt adds flavor, balances out the sweetness and brings out the flavor of the chocolate.